-Born to Chinese-Singaporean parents in London, writer Ping Ping Wong knows all about being stereotyped and the butt of racist jokes.
+Born to Chinese-Singaporean parents in London, writer PP Wong knows all about being stereotyped and the butt of racist jokes.

 Her experiences of alienation inspired her first novel, The Life Of A Banana, which was longlisted last month for the well-known Baileys Women's Prize for Fiction (formerly the Orange Prize), alongside star authors such as Britain's Ali Smith, Pakistan's Kamila Shamsie and America's Anne Tyler.